pta0d/hello-world/README.md

 Here is some **bold** text and *italicized* text, and now **both *bold and italic*** text.
 The following
 > line of text

-is a blockqoute.
+is a blockquote.
 And some C code:
 `printf("Hi markdown!");`

 <details id=0>